Fenway Bowl

 The Fenway Bowl is an NCAA Division I Football Bowl Subdivision college football bowl game played at Fenway Park in Boston, Massachusetts.
 Organized by ESPN Events and Fenway Sports Management, it features teams from the American Athletic Conference and the Atlantic Coast Conference.
-Upon its inaugural playing in 2022, it became the fourth active bowl game staged in a baseball stadium, along with the Pinstripe Bowl (Yankee Stadium), the Holiday Bowl (Petco Park) and Guaranteed Rate Bowl (Chase Field).
+The bowl is one of three active bowl games staged in a baseball stadium, along with the Pinstripe Bowl (Yankee Stadium) and Rate Bowl (Chase Field).
+The Fenway Bowl is one of three bowl games that have never released payout totals for the teams involved in the game (Myrtle Beach Bowl and the LA Bowl are the others).

 History

-American football games at Fenway Park date to at least 1916.
-Various professional and college football teams have played at Fenway, including the Boston Patriots during the American Football League (AFL) era, and the Boston College Eagles.
+American football games at Fenway Park date to 1912, the year the venue opened.
+Various high school, college, and professional football teams have played at Fenway, including the Boston Patriots during the American Football League (AFL) era, and the Boston College Eagles.
 Prior to the Fenway Bowl, no bowl game had been scheduled for the ballpark.

 Organizers had planned for the inaugural playing of the Fenway Bowl to be during the 2020–21 bowl season.
 On October 23, 2020, it was reported that the bowl would not debut as planned, citing COVID-19 pandemic concerns.
 Postponement of the bowl was confirmed by organizers the following week, with the temporary Montgomery Bowl being created as a substitute.

 On May 27, 2021, organizers announced a game date for the 2021–22 bowl season of December 29, 2021.
 On November 4, 2021, Wasabi Technologies signed on as the title sponsor of the game.
 However, the game was canceled three days prior to kickoff due to COVID issues within the Virginia team; they had been set to face SMU.